-Everyone Plays- Every player must play at least one half of every game.
-Do not let your less talented participants sit on the sidelines.
+Everyone Plays- Every player must play at least one half of every

 Volunteer Responsibilities

 - Follow the Y policies and procedures. - Have the best interest of the kids ,families, and communities the Y serves. - To abide by the commitment that you make. - To speak up, ask questions, and share ideas.
 Open communication is vital. - To offer constructive criticism, seeking to understand before judging. - To treat every participant, parent, official, and community member with kindness regardless of age, income, ability, background, gender, or religion. - To seek joy in your volunteer service.
 Having fun is an essential part of volunteering at the YMCA